duncanwraight-datastax/prodterm/README.md

 - Go 1.19 or newer
 - Anthropic API key
 - For Gmail integration: Google Cloud project with Gmail API enabled
+- For Slack integration: Slack API token with appropriate permissions

 ### Building from source